TeskaLabs/asab-iris/README.md

 ---

-Good point — you should make that explicit so readers understand the **precedence** clearly.
-Here’s a concise, polished version you can drop in (replacing your current “How Microsoft 365 Email Works” section):

----

 ### ⚙️ How Microsoft 365 Email Works

 When **MS365** is configured, Iris sends emails through the **Microsoft Graph API** instead of SMTP.